Bronze Criteria

 Healthy Hound

 Show your dog is comfortable taking a pill or water/food from a syringe.
+Pills can be wrapped in food but the dog should be shown the pill is there.

 Hi Friend

-Show a low/medium response to another animal (different species) from up to 15m/50ft away.
+Show a low/medium response to another animal (different species) from up to 15m away.
 This response should be as neutral as possible, and the dog can show interest, but should not attempt to chase or show any aggressive behaviours.
 Please ensure you have permission from the owner.

-Hind Paw Pod Target (Single Paw)
+Hind Pod Target (Bronze)

-Hold an Object for 5 Seconds
+Hold Object 5 Secs

 Knock Knock